macs30123-s24/final-project-online_abortion_discourse/README.md

 ### Comment Data

 Due to the substantial size of the comment data, which consisted of a 2GB ZST file, I opted to utilize PySpark for the extraction process, due to its parallelization and efficiency.
 As the file was much too large to open on my local machine, I uploaded the file to an S3 bucket, where I could access it within my JupyterHub on an EMR cluster.
+This extraction was by far the most difficult part of this project.

 After reading in the file as text data, I defined a schema and used PySpark’s from_json() function to parse the large-scale data.
 Following this, I matched this resulting data frame on ‘IDs’ with the ‘IDs’ mentioned in the submission section, resulting in a dataset of 206,756 comments and their corresponding data.
 Lastly, I wrote this dataset into a Parquet file and stored it in an S3 bucket for later use.